AGH-Narzedzia-Informatyczne-2023-2024/kidang-tikus/README.md

 ## Authors

-Andre Baron
+-   Andre Baron
-Jan Banasik
+-   Jan Banasik
-Kacper Dłubała
+-   Kacper Dłubała
-Kamil Pustelnik
+-   Kamil Pustelnik
-Mateusz Mrowiec
+-   Mateusz Mrowiec
-Paweł Adamczyk
+-   Paweł Adamczyk

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the WTFPL License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

 -   Hat tip to anyone whose code was used
 -   Inspiration
 -   etc